Linda Teri PhD

-I have been active as a PI or Co-PI on almost 50 NIH funded grants, each focused on (1) understanding the relationship between cognitive, behavioral, and affective problems among older adults with varying levels of cognitive impairment or (2) developing and evaluating community-based treatment or training programs designed to decrease the behavioral and care-related problems experienced by older adults by working with them directly, with their family members, or with staff providing their care.
-My primary area of expertise is the development, implementation and evaluation of assessment and treatment approaches to reducing the disability inherent among older adults with significant cognitive disorders.
-I am committed to advancing the science and practice of translational research, especially for improving care of older adults with cognitive impairment and their family caregivers.
-Students working with me will learn the scholarly as well as the practical side of conducting research in this area.
-They gain first hand experience working in an interdisciplinary team of researchers and providers.
+Dr. Teri has been at the University of Washington (UW) since 1984, and in the School of Nursing since 1998.
+She has been the Principle Investigator (or Co-PI) on over 50 NIH funded grants, each focused on (1) understanding the relationship between cognitive, behavioral, and affective problems among older adults with varying levels of cognitive impairment or (2) developing and evaluating community-based treatment or training programs designed to decrease the behavioral and care-related problems experienced by older adults by working with them directly, with their family members, or with staff providing their care.

 Dr. Teri’s body of research includes both large scale epidemiological studies on cognitive impairment and aging, and rigorously designed and executed randomized controlled clinical trials conducted in community settings.
 She has authored over 260 journal articles in peer-reviewed high impact journals, collaborated on over 450 scholarly presentations, and co-authored five books, including three texts in geropsychology.